Tag Archives: swimming

 Michael Phelps’ World Record Smashing Swim

 During my prime of swimming for the University of Lethbridge, my fastest time for the 50 meter freestyle (short course) was 24.59.
 It’s fun and amazing to watch the world’s best swimmers going four times that distance (and long course too) at the same pace.
-Even if you’re not a swimming fan, you can’t help but get excited as Michael Phelps shatters a world record.
+Even if you’re not a swimming fan, one can’t help but get excited as Michael Phelps shatters a world record.

 Phelps broke five world records, including the one above, during the World Swimming Championships last week in Australia.
 (They ended April 1).